Apache Spark pool configurations in Azure Synapse Analytics

 Autoscale

 Autoscale for Apache Spark pools allows automatic scale up and down of compute resources based on the amount of activity.
 When the autoscale feature is enabled, you set the minimum, and maximum number of nodes to scale.
 When the autoscale feature is disabled, the number of nodes set will remain fixed.
-This setting can be altered after pool creation although the instance may need to be restarted.
+This setting can be altered after pool creation although the instance might need to be restarted.

 Elastic pool storage

 Apache Spark pools now support elastic pool storage.
 Elastic pool storage allows the Spark engine to monitor worker node temporary storage and attach extra disks if needed.
 Apache Spark pools utilize temporary disk storage while the pool is instantiated.
 Spark jobs write shuffle map outputs, shuffle data and spilled data to local VM disks.
-Examples of operations that may utilize local disk are sort, cache, and persist.
-When temporary VM disk space runs out, Spark jobs may fail due to “Out of Disk Space” error (java.io.IOException: No space left on device).
+Examples of operations that could utilize local disk are sort, cache, and persist.
+When temporary VM disk space runs out, Spark jobs could fail due to “Out of Disk Space” error (java.io.IOException: No space left on device).
 With “Out of Disk Space” errors, much of the burden to prevent jobs from failing shifts to the customer to reconfigure the Spark jobs (for example, tweak the number of partitions) or clusters (for example, add more nodes to the cluster).
-These errors might not be consistent, and the user may end up experimenting heavily by running production jobs.
+These errors might not be consistent, and the user might end up experimenting heavily by running production jobs.
 This process can be expensive for the user in multiple dimensions:

 • Wasted time.
 Customers are required to experiment heavily with job configurations via trial and error and are expected to understand Spark’s internal metrics to make the correct decision.

 • Wasted resources.
 Since production jobs can process varying amount of data, Spark jobs can fail non-deterministically if resources aren't over-provisioned.
-For instance, consider the problem of data skew, which may result in a few nodes requiring more disk space than others.
+For instance, consider the problem of data skew, which could result in a few nodes requiring more disk space than others.
 Currently in Synapse, each node in a cluster gets the same size of disk space and increasing disk space across all nodes isn't an ideal solution and leads to tremendous waste.

 • Slowdown in job execution.
 In the hypothetical scenario where we solve the problem by autoscaling nodes (assuming costs aren't an issue to the end customer), adding a compute node is still expensive (takes a few minutes) as opposed to adding storage (takes a few seconds).